 Waiting for another thread to make some (abstract) condition true is not supported in our previous discussion of STM.
-Composable memory transactions address waiting using retry, an STM action that when performed aborts the transaction, waits for at least one TVar read by the transaction to be updated, then starts the transaction from the beginning.
+Composable memory transactions address waiting using retry, a primitive STM action that when performed aborts the transaction, waits for at least one TVar read by the transaction to be updated, then starts the transaction from the beginning.
 Example:

-Note that the transaction aborted by the retry is not merely the enclosing do $\{\ldots\}$, but everything in the atomic that uses getR, so in atomic (do {getR r1 3; getR r2 7})

-failure to get 7 units from r2 gives up the 3 units obtained from r1 and then we try again.
-The claim is that STM transactions compose serially in a way that monitor-based concurrent actions do no.
+Note that the transaction aborted by the retry is not merely the immediately enclosing do $\{\ldots\}$ , but everything in the atomic that uses getR, so in failure to get 7 units from r2 gives up the 3 units obtained from r1 and then we try again.
+The claim is that STM transactions compose serially in a way that monitor-based concurrent actions do not.